-Flagstaff Arts Council is pleased to present the Jon Stickley Trio in concert.
-The show will take place at the Coconino Center for the Arts on Friday, March 24, 2017.
+Flagstaff Arts Council and Greenhouse Productions are pleased to present Martin Sexton in concert at the Coconino Center for the Arts on Wednesday, January 30, 2019.
 Doors open at 6:30pm and the concert begins at 7:30pm.

-The concert will take place at the Coconino Center for the Arts located at 2300 N. Fort Valley Rd.
-Tickets are $12 in advance and $15 on the day of the show.
-Tickets can be purchased in person at Coconino Center for the Arts, Arizona Music Pro, or online by visiting flagartscouncil.org.
-To avoid an online purchasing fee, please call the Coconino Center For the Arts at (928) 779-2300.
-All ticket sales are final – no refunds will be issued.
+The show will take place on Wednesday, January 30, 2019.
+Tickets range from $35-50 based on tiered seating.
+Tickets can be purchased online at the Coconino Center for the Arts and downtown Arizona Music Pro.
+To avoid an online purchasing fee, call Coconino Center for the Arts at (928) 779-2300.
+All tickets sales are final – no refunds will be issued.

 Flagstaff Arts Council is pleased to present Michelle Louise, Pilcrow and Viola & The Brakemen in concert at the Coconino Center for the Arts on Thursday, January 31, 2019.
 Doors open at 6 p.m. and the show begins at 6:30 p.m.
 The concert will include a set from each performing group with two intermissions.